bclnr/kb-layout-evaluation/README.md

 The script `script.py` uses the bigram statistics from `stats.csv`, and the configuration (key weights, penalties, and layouts definitions) from `config.txt` to generate the results (table and plot).

-The code isn't very efficient as is iterates through dataframes to generate the results.
-It executes in ~10s so in practice it doesn't really matter.
+The code isn't very efficient as it iterates through dataframes to generate the results.
+It executes in \~10s so in practice it doesn't really matter.

 ## Results